jpmurray/docker-lemp/README.md

 ## Usage

+### Running from your project's root

+If you are running commands from the `docker-lemp` directory, there's nothing special to do.
+But most of the time, we do run those from the project's root.
+If you do so, you should be running them like so:

+`docker-compose -f ./docker-lemp/docker-compose.yml <your command>`

+This readme takes for granted that your understand this, so it'll not be adding it to all the commands listed.

+### Installation

-What I want is something I can add as a submodule to existing project.
-So you probably saftely do it on your end too.
+I wanted something that could be added as a submodule to an existing project.
+It's safe to assume that you could do it yourself too.

-Once it's done, make sure you have your `.env` file, run `docker-compose up -d` then, if applicable to your usage: `docker-compose --project-directory=./docker-lemp exec app php artisan storage:link && docker-compose --project-directory=./docker-lemp exec app php artisan key:generate`.

 Database user and password is set in `docker-compose.yml`, and your database host is `db`.

-## Running commands

-Otherwise, you can run commands from your root directory of your project:
+## Composer and artisan

+You can run composer and artisan command using the following:

-- Composer: `docker-compose --project-directory=./docker-lemp exec app composer <COMMAND>`
+- Composer: `docker-compose exec app composer <COMMAND>`
-- Artisan: `docker-compose --project-directory=./docker-lemp exec app php artisan <COMMAND>`
+- Artisan: `docker-compose exec app php artisan <COMMAND>`

-If you run the commands from within `docker-lemp`'s folder, you can drop `--project-directory=./docker-lemp`.

 ## Thanks